GrantMeStrength/DinoJumpDemo/README.md

 The barrel is animated in the same way as the clouds (although it gets faster each time), and we check the position of the dinosaur and the barrel to make sure they haven't collided:

 ```
- // Very simple check for collision between dino and barrell
+ // Very simple check for collision between dino and barrel
                 if ((barrel.x > 220 && barrel.x < 380)
                     &&
                     (!jumping))